 Amend paragraph 5.15.1 to read as follows:

-5.15.1 Where in respect of any Supply Point, the Transporter is requested by the Registered User to disclose such historic Supply Meter Point Asset and Read data (the information detailed in Annex V-8 “Historic Supply Meter Point Asset and Read information”) then the Registered User of such Supply Points agree that any such request will be regarded as made on behalf of such Registered User and accordingly the CDSP is (pursuant to the DSC) Transporter is authorised to disclose such Information in accordance with such request.
+5.15.1 Where in respect of any Supply Point, the CDSP is requested by the Registered User to disclose such historic Supply Meter Point Asset and Read data (the information detailed in Annex V-8 “Historic Supply Meter Point Asset and Read information”) then the Registered User of such Supply Points agree that any such request will be regarded as made on behalf of such Registered User and accordingly the CDSP is (pursuant to the DSC) Transporter is authorised to disclose such Information in accordance with such request.

 Amend paragraph 5.15.2 to read as follows:

-5.15.2 Upon a request by any Registered User, the Transporter shall as soon as reasonably practicable provide the Registered User with the details specified in paragraph Annex V-8 in respect of each Supply Point (other than an NTS Supply Point) for which the User is the Registered User (relevant Supply Point) at the date on which the Transporter is in receipt of the User’s Request.
+5.15.2 Upon a request by any Registered User, the CDSP shall as soon as reasonably practicable provide the Registered User with the details specified in paragraph Annex V-8 in respect of each Supply Point (other than an NTS Supply Point) for which the User is the Registered User (relevant Supply Point) at the date on which the CDSP is in receipt of the User’s Request.

 Amend paragraph 5.16.4 to read as follows:

-5.16.4 Subject to paragraphs 5.16.6 and 5.16.7 below, where a Transporter is requested by a MAP to provide information in respect of a given Supply Meter Point and provided the MAP notifies the Transporter of the Meter Point Request Information for each relevant Supply Meter Point comprised within such Supply Point, then, subject to paragraph 5.16.5, any such request shall be regarded as made on behalf of the Registered User and the Transporter shall be authorised by such Registered User to disclose the Meter Point Information to the MAP for each Supply Meter Point comprised in the Supply Point Registration for such Supply Point.
+5.16.4 Subject to paragraphs 5.16.6 and 5.16.7 below, where the CDSP is requested by a MAP to provide information in respect of a given Supply Meter Point and provided the MAP notifies the CDSP of the Meter Point Request Information for each relevant Supply Meter Point comprised within such Supply Point, then, subject to paragraph 5.16.5, any such request shall be regarded as made on behalf of the Registered User and the CDSP is (pursuant to the DSC) be authorised by such Registered User to disclose the Meter Point Information to the MAP for each Supply Meter Point comprised in the Supply Point Registration for such Supply Point.

 Amend paragraph 5.16.5 to read as follows:

 5.16.5 Meter Point Information shall only be provided in respect of a given Supply Meter Point where the Meter Point Request Information matches the records on the Supply Point Registration.
-Where the Meter Point Request Information fails to match the records on the Supply Point Registration the Transporter shall:
+Where the Meter Point Request Information fails to match the records on the Supply Point Registration the CDSP shall:

 (a) provide a response to the MAP indicating that the Meter Point Request Information supplied by the MAP has failed to match the records on the Supply Point Registration; and